 "It's the economy stupid!", Bill Clinton famously said.
 The deeper meaning of that statement promotes the idea that political credibility relies not just upon sound economic principles, but that getting things done in politics requires an understanding of economics both to secure the goals you seek, and understand what it is not possible to promise whilst maintaining said economic credibility.
 That concept deserves unbundling into its constituent parts; today, this justification is often used in public policy circles without any testing of the presumptions it embodies.

 The End of Cheap Oil, Campbell & Jean H. Laherrère, Scientific American, 1998

-What if this is a rationalisation of the political limits upon change was based upon supposition, or political bias, rather than objective evidence of the influential factors or possibilities?
+What if this is a rationalization of the political limits upon change was based upon supposition, or political bias, rather than objective evidence of the influential factors or possibilities?
 What if there are other influential factors acting upon society and the economy today (for example, oil supply), which are dismissed because they do not fit with that over-aching political consensus?

 Referring to Jung's idea that knowledge must rely on feeling as well as intellect, what if the mainstream of political discourse relies on 'feelings' which are instead depicted as rational fact?
 That's an easy proposition to test; we simply take some of those ideas and look for the facts/research to back them up.
 Unfortunately if we do this the results are sometimes unsettling!

 Energy, Economic Growth and Environmental Sustainability: Five Propositions, Steven Sorrell, Sustainability, 2010

 Political Ideology and the Avoidance of Dissonance-Arousing Situations, Nam, et. al., Plos One, 2013